Project completion set for November

-Xcel Energy is replacing 33 structures and almost four miles of an existing 115 kilovolt (kV) transmission line located on land managed by the City of Boulder’s Open Space and Mountain Parks (OSMP) and Public Works Utilities Division.
 The four-mile section of line is located southwest of the city between Boulder Canyon Drive on the north and Eldorado Springs Drive on the south.
 The work is required to maintain the transmission line and ensure continued electric reliability for you and others in the area.
-Construction is scheduled to start in late April and is expected to be completed by the end of September 2018.
-During construction, we will occasionally need to temporarily close access to OSMP trails in the area.
-Longer-term closures are expected in Bear Canyon beginning in August 2018.
+During construction, we will occasionally need to temporarily close access to OSMP trails, including Bear Canyon.
 For everyone's safety, please comply with the closures.
-We will work closely with city staff to let you know about construction activity and trail closures.

-We will use helicopters at times to move equipment and materials and to maintain the work schedule.
-Helicopters will carry equipment and materials to and from staging sites located on Thomas Lane (near Highway 93) and near Kossler Reservoir (off Flagstaff Road).
+Helicopters are being used to move equipment and materials and to minimize the construction footprint.
+Helicopters will continue to carry equipment and materials to and from staging sites located on Thomas Lane (near Highway 93) and near Kossler Reservoir (off Flagstaff Road).
 We will use existing trails to access our right-of-way via limited ATV and vehicular use, as approved by the City of Boulder.

 If you have a question or comment regarding the Boulder Open Space transmission project rebuild please send an email to email@example.com or call 303-571-7089.
 More information on the project is available at www.transmission.xcelenergy.com.